marcusjensen15/jwt-flashcard-app-backend/README.md

 # To Do List

-- Figure out how 'Log Out' will work.
+- Figure out how 'Log Out' will work (current high priority).